zia166/NoteApp-Django-React/README.md

 # Notes App
 A simple Notes App made using React JS, Redux and Django Rest Framework.
-I was trying to connect my Django, React JS and Redux skills together, so I built this.
+I was trying to connect my Django, React JS skills together, so I built this.

 <br/>